comunes/kune/core/kune-cli/README.md

         invite some emails to use this kune site

 groups count
-        Reindex all groups in Lucene
+        Count all registered groups

 groups reindex
         Reindex all groups in Lucene

 users count
-        Reindex all groups in Lucene
+        Count all registered users

 users reindex
         Reindex all users in Lucene

 reload properties
-        Reload the kune.properties
+        Reload the kune.properties without restarting kune

 ```